JulienVdG/linuxboot-demo/20190314-OCPSummit/README.md

 ## Running the demo

-On the installed Raspberry-pi you will have a [Linuxboot-Demo.txt](deploy/files/Linuxboot-Demo.txt) on the desktop that you can follow during the event.
+On the installed Raspberry-pi you will have a [Linuxboot-Demo.txt](deploy/files/Linuxboot-Demo.txt) on the desktop that you can display during the event.
 The icon for `Putty` and `Wireshark` are also installed on the desktop for quick access.

 ## Side note